NiketanSP/CylinderManagementSystem/README.md

 <br>

 ## :dart: About
 The Cylinder Management Project is developed to streamline and manage the distribution of gas cylinders for a gas agency company.
 This project aimed to enhance the efficiency of tracking cylinders throughout their lifecycle, from suppliers to customers.
-The system is developed as part of a broader ERP (Enterprise Resource Planning) solution using C# .NET for the frontend and MySQL for the backend.
+The system is developed as part of a broader ERP (Enterprise Resource Planning) solution using C# .NET for the frontend and MSSQL Server for the backend.

 ## :sparkles: Features
 ◽Cylinder Tracking \